berlin-open-wireless-lab/DAWN/README.md

 Installing DAWN is quite simple.
 The TL;DR version for anyone not wanting to read the [installation guide](INSTALL.md) is:

-- Install DAWN on each AP that you want to be a part of the optimisation network
+- Install DAWN on each AP that you want to be a part of the optimization network
 - **Be sure to install a full wpad-\* version and not wpad-basic**
 - Be sure to configure extender routers as "dumb AP"